May 7, 2019

 Even if you’re worried about finances, know that you have many options.
 If your parent has a life insurance policy, ask about converting part of it.
 Be sure you factor in profits from the sale of your parent’s home into your financial picture too.
 Once you’ve totaled the costs, then compare them to all of the costs of dad/mom staying at home.
 You may find the monthly totals aren’t too far apart.
 Check out our helpful Cost of Living Comparison worksheet.

-Need help with the transition to a senior living community?
+Need help with the transition to a senior living community to avoid these common worries?
 Learn more about our community and how we support you through each step.